Dadap1992/CodePath-Email-Templates/TASK B.D COLD EMAIL TEMPLATE.md

 # TASK B.D COLD EMAIL TEMPLATE

+Subject: Think you're qualified?
+Here's an opportunity for you!

 Hey there,

 Great Day!
 I am Tim, co-founder of **CodePath**, and I am reaching out for this invaluable offer we have for you.